costelasleontin/the_blog/README.md

-This is a react web app which uses router, validator, redux, bootstrap and other npm packages to create an online blog page.
+This is a presentation react web app which uses router, validator, redux, bootstrap, express and other npm packages to create an online blog page.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-This app is still in development and in the near future will include postgres database access, express api server , users secure cookie based authorization and also content filtering and pagination.
+This app is still in development and it includes postgres database access, express api server and  users secure cookie based authorization.
+In the future will implement content filtering and pagination,  pictures for articles and also an editing form with text formating on the article edit page and article adding page.

+The server could be setup to use https but a valid certificate from a thrusted authority costs money and using openssl certificate isn't a viable solution because you need to download certificate on every browser that uses the app.

+Some shortcuts have been taken in the code to make app development faster considering that it required almost 1 month to create it in my spare time.

 This app is currentlly hosted on heroku at https://react-app-the-blog.herokuapp.com/home